-27.9 Property and equipment
+26.8 Property and equipment

 Property and equipment, except for golf course development asset, are carried at cost, excluding the costs of day-to-day servicing, less accumulated depreciation and any accumulated impairment in value.
 Such cost consists of the purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Golf course development in progress is not depreciated until such time when the developments and the assets being developed are completed.